sarisabban/SinfNet/README.md

         ./dataset/Train
         ./dataset/Train_Annotations

+2. The neural network only takes images with dimentions that are multiples of 32, therefore it is possible to crop the images to satisfy this restriction using the following command:

+`python SinfNet.py --crop IMAGE_DIRECTORY` or `python SinfNet.py -C ./dataset/Train`

+A new direcory called Cropped will be generated with the cropped images in it.

-2. Follow the same steps as object detection except use polygons instead of squares to annotate the objects.
+3. Follow the same steps as object detection except use polygons instead of squares to annotate the objects.
 The difference is to save the annotation as a .csv file [from top right Annotations > Export Annotations (as csv)] and rename appropriatly.
 Then you will have to convert the .csv file to multiple .json files using the following command:

 `python SinfNet.py --translate_poly IMAGE_DIRECTORY ANNOTATION_INPUT ANNOTATION_OUTPUT INPUT_FORMAT OUTPUTFORMAT` or `python SinfNet.py -tp ./dataset/Train ./dataset/Nematode.csv ./dataset/Train_Annotations csv json`